backstage/backstage/docs/architecture-decisions/adr005-catalog-core-entities.md

 ## Decision

-We maintain a catalog of the following core entities:
+Backstage should eventually support the following core entities:

 * **Components** are individual pieces of software
 * **APIs** are the boundaries between different components
 * **Resources** are physical or virtual infrastructure needed to operate a component

 ![Catalog Core Entities][catalog-core-entities]

+For now, we'll start by only implementing support for the Component entity in the Backstage catalog.
+This can later be extended to APIs, Resources and other potentially useful entities.

 ### Component
 A component is a piece of software, for example a mobile application feature, web site, backend service or data pipeline (list not exhaustive).
 A component can be tracked in source control, or use some existing open source or commercial software.
 It can implement APIs for other components to consume.
 In turn it might depend on APIs implemented by other components, or resources that are attached to it at runtime.